 2013-14: Byron skated in 32 of 35 games for the University of Maine in his freshman season.
 Playing mostly right wing in a third line role for the Black Bears, he scored 8 goals with 8 assists and had an even plus/minus with 4 penalty minutes.
 Maine finished sixth in Hockey East.
 After defeating Merrimack in a preliminary game the Black Bears were swept by Providence in a best-of-three Hockey East quarterfinal series.

-Byron is a talented playmaking forward who possesses a very creative offensive mind, He is very good at creating offensive both off the rush and down low and has excellent vision and anticipation, which allow him to create space for his linemates and himself.
+Byron is a playmaking forward with a high hockey IQ.
+He is very good at creating offensive both off the rush and down low and has excellent vision and anticipation, which allow him to create space.
 Aside from adding strength and size, Byron needs to develop more of a shooter mentality, if only to cause opposing defensemen to back off a little.
 He also needs to simplify his game and learn when to chip in the puck and when to carry it.

 Byron will play his junior year at Maine, where he will be one of the feature forwards.
 He projects as an offensive forward in the pros, but needs to continue to get stronger and faster.